-The goal of this article is to teach you how to use price to earnings ratios (P/E ratios).
+This article is written for those who want to get better at using price to earnings ratios (P/E ratios).
 We'll apply a basic P/E ratio analysis to Bloomin' Brands, Inc.'s (NASDAQ:BLMN), to help you decide if the stock is worth further research.
-What is Bloomin' Brands's P/E ratio?
-Well, based on the last twelve months it is 15.27.
-That means that at current prices, buyers pay $15.27 for every $1 in trailing yearly profits.
+Bloomin' Brands has a price to earnings ratio of 17.45, based on the last twelve months.
+That corresponds to an earnings yield of approximately 5.7%.

 Price to Earnings Ratio = Share Price ÷ Earnings per Share (EPS)

 P/E of 17.45 = $22.00 ÷ $1.26 (Based on the trailing twelve months to September 2019.)

 A higher P/E ratio means that investors are paying a higher price for each $1 of company earnings.
 That isn't necessarily good or bad, but a high P/E implies relatively high expectations of what a company can achieve in the future.

 How Does Bloomin' Brands's P/E Ratio Compare To Its Peers?

 The P/E ratio indicates whether the market has higher or lower expectations of a company.
 If you look at the image below, you can see Bloomin' Brands has a lower P/E than the average (24.3) in the hospitality industry classification.

 Bloomin' Brands's P/E tells us that market participants think it will not fare as well as its peers in the same industry.
 Since the market seems unimpressed with Bloomin' Brands, it's quite possible it could surprise on the upside.
 You should delve deeper.
 I like to check if company insiders have been buying or selling.